 Our society opening their minds and perceptions of women being everything they are is extremely powerful, but it doesn’t stop there.
 I am a firm believer that fashion is one of our most taken for granted voices… Despite whatever changes happen within our world- first impressions will likely never cease to exist.
 So why do we put so much emphasis on handshakes or eloquent intros when our clothes can do this for us?

 They can tell people who we are without us having to say a word.
-I think that the casual jumpsuit is a great first word.
+I think that a casual jumpsuit is a great first word.

 It says I am powerful, I am strong, and even if I don’t always feel this way- I can do anything.

-Be sure to save this to pinterest, so you can refer back to it!
+Be sure to save this to Pinterest, so you always know how to rock this fashion staple right